loyada/typedpy/docs/limitations.rst

 .. contents:: :local:

-Nothing is perfect, and Typedpy as several trade-offs and limitations:
+Nothing is perfect, and Typedpy has several trade-offs and limitations:

 Not Incorporated into IDE
 -------------------------